 Visitors to the Archives are requested to become familiar with procedures for handling archival materials, as summarized in the Archives use form.

-Patrons can request photocopies or digital scans of materials, provided the condition of the materials allows it.
-Duplication is free, except for high quality scans (over 300 dpi) and photocopies for non OU-employees (see details of services and fees).
+They can request photocopies or digital scans of materials, provided the condition of the materials allows it.

 The Oakland University Archives is looking for documents relating to the University's history.
 According to the Official Archives Policy, this includes items such as official records, personal papers, reports, minutes, publications, photographs, flyers, maps, etc.